paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

   1. call `Router::check_upward_messages(para, commitments.upward_messages)` to check that the upward messages are valid.
   1. call `Router::check_processed_downward_messages(para, commitments.processed_downward_messages)` to check that the DMQ is properly drained.
   1. call `Router::check_hrmp_watermark(para, commitments.hrmp_watermark)` for each candidate to check rules of processing the HRMP watermark.
-  1. check that in the commitments of each candidate the horizontal messages are sorted by ascending recipient ParaId and there is no two horizontal messages have the same recipient.
-  1. using `Router::verify_outbound_hrmp(sender, commitments.horizontal_messages)` ensure that the each candidate send a valid set of horizontal messages
+  1. using `Router::check_outbound_hrmp(sender, commitments.horizontal_messages)` ensure that the each candidate send a valid set of horizontal messages
   1. create an entry in the `PendingAvailability` map for each backed candidate with a blank `availability_votes` bitfield.
   1. create a corresponding entry in the `PendingAvailabilityCommitments` with the commitments.
   1. Return a `Vec<CoreIndex>` of all scheduled cores of the list of passed assignments that a candidate was successfully backed for, sorted ascending by CoreIndex.